 Call us on 13 11 20

 The main symptoms of lung cancer are:

-- a persistent new cough (lasting more than three weeks) or a change in a cough you’ve had for a long time
+- a persistent new cough (lasting more than 3 weeks) or a change in a cough you’ve had for a long time

 - pain in the chest or shoulder

-- chest infection that lasts more than three weeks or that keeps coming back
+- chest infection that lasts more than 3 weeks or that keeps returning

 - coughing or spitting up blood.

-A person diagnosed with lung cancer may also have symptoms such as fatigue, weight loss, hoarse voice, wheezing, difficulty swallowing, abdominal or joint pain, and enlarged fingertips (finger clubbing).
+Lung cancer may also cause general symptoms such as wheezing, fatigue, weight loss, hoarse voice, difficulty swallowing, abdominal (tummy) pain, joint pain, neck or face swelling, and enlarged fingertips (finger clubbing).

 Which health professionals will I see?